marrow16/valix/README.md

             </details>
         </td>
     </tr>
+    <tr></tr>
     <tr>
         <td>
             <code>ConditionalConstraint</code>
         </td>
         <td>
-            is a special constraint that wraps another constraint - but the wrapped constraint is only checked when the specified when conditions are met
+            Is a special constraint that wraps another constraint - but the wrapped constraint is only checked when the specified when conditions are met
             <details>
                 <summary>Fields</summary>
                 <table>